 Frequently Asked Questions

-• The development of the 2055 FTP update will begin in May 2024 and continue over 18 months with adoption in December 2025.
-The 2055 FTP update will develop statewide goals and regional objectives, empowering our communities to adopt unique local strategies that align with the FTP.
-The plan will be developed through Steering Committee guidance, Focus Group support, and comprehensive community engagement (both public and partner engagement).
-The Steering Committee will meet six times between May 2024 and September 2025.
-The Five Focus Groups provide an opportunity for more targeted discussions and will report input and feedback to the Steering Committee as the development process evolves.
-Community Engagement activities will be structured to provide feedback to both the Steering Committee and Focus Groups at key decision points.
-Multiple opportunities exist for collaboration, including statewide events, MPO technical and citizen advisory committee collaboration, regional workshops, and partner coordination.
+The development of the 2055 FTP update began in May 2024 and continued over 18 months with adoption in early 2026.
+The 2055 FTP update developed statewide goals and regional objectives, empowering our communities to adopt unique local strategies that align with the FTP.
+The plan was developed through Steering Committee guidance, Focus Group support, and comprehensive community engagement (both public and partner engagement).
+The Steering Committee met six times between May 2024 and September 2025.
+The Five Focus Groups provided an opportunity for more targeted discussions and reported input and feedback to the Steering Committee as the development process evolves.
+Community Engagement activities were structured to provide feedback to both the Steering Committee and Focus Groups at key decision points.
+Multiple opportunities existed for collaboration, including statewide events, MPO technical and citizen advisory committee collaboration, regional workshops, and partner coordination.

 Here are some key reasons why updating the FTP is so important: